jestjs/jest/docs/Configuration.md

 Default: `5`

-A number of seconds after which a test is considered as slow and reported as such in the results.
+The number of seconds after which a test is considered as slow and reported as such in the results.

 ### `snapshotResolver` [string]